SAFE-Stack/docs/docs/template-overview.md

 All template options come with a fully working end-to-end SAFE application with known-good dependencies on client (NPM) and server (NuGet), as well as a preconfigured Vite configuration file.

 ## Using the template
-Refer to the [Quick Start guide](quickstart.md#create-your-first-safe-app) to see basic guidance on how to install and use the template.
+Refer to the [Quickstart guide](quickstart.md#create-your-first-safe-app) to see basic guidance on how to install and use the template.

 ## Template options
 The template provides two simple modes: the *standard* and *minimal* template.